authentik8/factor-modelling-presentation/presentation.md

 ## Results

-For the years 2003-2005 ***CHECK THIS FOR CURRENT RETURNS***, cumulative RFS returns are often superior to the returns of HF indices, especially when compared to the investable versions (with the sole exception of the  Distressed strategy).
+For the years 2003-2005, cumulative RFS returns are often superior to the returns of HF indices, especially when compared to the investable versions (with the sole exception of the  Distressed strategy).

 The authors suggest that this potentially provides an illustration as to the source of hedge fund returns: